d12/crux-app-docs/docs/introduction.md

 ---
 sidebar_position: 1
+slug: /
+id: introduction
 ---

 # Introduction

 Hey there!
-Welcome to the Crux App's documentation site 👋
+Welcome to the Crux Climbing App's documentation site 👋

 Whether you're a gym climber, home wall climber, or climbing gym owner, you'll find all the information you need to get started with Crux right here.